modularscale/modularscale-sass/readme.md

 #### **Libsass:**

-  * Everything should be working, and work fairly quickly.
+  * Everything should be working, and work very quickly.

 #### **Vanilla Sass:**

-  * Possibly slow when using multiple bases and ratios.
+  * Works fine, but is slow when using multiple bases and ratios.

 ## Usage